skupperproject/skupper/cmd/network-console-collector/resources/README.md

 This native kubernetes deployment is more of an example than a completed solution.
 Users may want to plug in their own certificate management scheme and their preferred ingress and authentication.
-This example assumes a slef-issued certificate from cert-manager, a service of type LoadBalancer for ingress to the network console, and no authentication layer.
+This example assumes a self-issued certificate from cert-manager, a service of type LoadBalancer for ingress to the network console, and no authentication layer.